Jacey-Chang/usflight2020/_posts/2019-04-13-Airport-flight-change-COVID.md

 <div id="hv-chart-2"></div>

 <div id="hv-chart-3"></div>
 ### Is flight change related with COVID cases?

 Below is the COVID cases by week in counties where the airports located.

 As shown in the figures, there doesn't seem to be a clear relationship between COVID cases and flight change.

+Flight quantity and change are more closely related with airport features.
 <div id="hv-chart-4"></div>